In a hurry? Our top choice for the best DeLonghi espresso machine is the DeLonghi ESAM3300 Magnifica.

 Some machines on this list have integrated grinders.
 Integrated grinders are perfect for someone who doesn’t already have one.
 A grinder is a whole separate appliance, which can also be a tricky buy.

-Grinders are important because espresso grinds are typically much finer than brewed coffee.
-Hand grinders, blade grinders, and most standard grinders won’t cut it when grinding for good espresso.
+Grinders are important because espresso grinds are typically much finer than, for example, drip coffee.
+Hand grinders, blade grinders, and most standard grinders won’t deliver ground coffee that’s fine enough for a good espresso.

 There’s a big difference between frothing systems on almost all home espresso machines.